junxit/us-congress-bills-116/metadata.md

 - 2019-12-09 — Introduced in House
 - 2019-12-09 — Introduced in House
 - 2019-12-09 — Referred to the House Committee on Foreign Affairs.
+- 2019-12-18 — Committee Consideration and Mark-up Session Held.
+- 2019-12-18 — Ordered to be Reported by Unanimous Consent.
+- 2020-03-09 — Considered under suspension of the rules. (consideration: CR H1543-1545)
+- 2020-03-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+754.
+- 2020-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-09 — Mr. Sires moved to suspend the rules and agree to the resolution, as amended.
+- 2020-03-09 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H1543-1544)
+- 2020-03-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.